JustNewsNC/ECE309-UNO/README.md

 ##Status:
     ###Known issues with the program

-        1) Players can see previous player's hands in the terminal history
+        1) Players can see previous player's hands in the terminal history.
+(Unable to delete terminal history)
         2) The program is limited to 4 players.
+(A standard UNO deck is fit for up to 4 players, and this program only utilizes one deck.)
         3) Readibility and general UX could use further improvement.